Mumia Abu-Jamal Granted Right Of Appeal After Decades In Prison

 "The court finds that recusal by Justice Castille would have been appropriate to ensure the neutrality of the judicial process in [Abu-Jamal's appeals] before the Pennsylvania Supreme Court," Tucker wrote.

-Abu-Jamal's lawyers now have 30 days to inform Pennsylvania's courts of their intent to pursue the appeal.
+Abu-Jamal's lawyers have 30 days to inform Pennsylvania's courts of their intent to pursue an appeal.